 - Save the updated sloopy.bat file.

-- Run the sloopy.bat file.
+- Run the sloopy.bat file as an administrator.

 - Once it is executed and closed, open your district portal and select School Site List from the Toolbox.